jzhang319/where-will-i-stay-bnb/README.md

 ## Introduction

-where-will-i-stay-bnb is a clone to the airbnb website.
+where-will-i-stay-bnb is a clone of the airbnb website.
 It has similar functionality and styling of the actual bnb website.

 ## List of Technologies